 Wartell cofounded the Center for American Progress, serving as its first chief operating officer and general counsel.
 Later, as executive vice president, she oversaw its policy teams and fellows.
 Her work focused on the economy and housing markets, and she directed the Mortgage Finance Working Group and "Doing What Works" government performance program.
 She previously practiced law with the Washington, DC, firm of Arnold & Porter and was a consultant to the bipartisan Millennial Housing Commission.

-Ms. Wartell is currently on the board of the Low Income Investment Fund, Center for Law and Social Policy, and Center for Urban Science and Progress at New York University.
-She also is on the Bank of America National Community Advisory Council and is a Penn Institute for Urban Research Scholar.
-Her areas of expertise include Community Development, Consumer Finance, Asset Building, and Housing Finance.
+Wartell currently serves on the boards of the Low Income Investment Fund, Center for Law and Social Policy, and Center for Urban Science and Progress at New York University.
+She is also a Penn Institute for Urban Research Scholar.
+Her areas of expertise include community development, consumer finance, asset building, and housing finance.

 Wartell has an AB degree with honors in urban affairs from Princeton University's Woodrow Wilson School of Public and International Affairs.
 She has a JD degree from Yale Law School.